EU FLEGT Action Plan: Voluntary Partnership Agreements (VPAs)

 Under the FLEGT Action Plan, in 2005, the EU adopted the FLEGT Regulation.
 The FLEGT Regulation empowers the European Commission to negotiate bilateral trade deals called Voluntary Partnership Agreements with timber-exporting countries.
 Under a VPA, the partner country agrees to export only legal timber products to the EU, while the EU agrees to give verified legal ('FLEGT-licensed) timber products automatic access to the EU market.
 VPAs are also intended to strengthen forest governance in timber-exporting countries by improving transparency, accountability and stakeholder participation.
 The core of each VPA is the description of a timber legality assurance system the partner country will implement to verify the legality of timber products and issue verified legal products with a FLEGT licence.

 As of June 2015, six countries were implementing VPAs they have ratified with the EU (Cameroon, Central African Republic, Ghana, Liberia, Indonesia, Republic of the Congo) and nine more countries were negotiating Voluntary Partnership Agreements with the EU (Côte d'Ivoire, Democratic Republic of the Congo, Gabon, Guyana, Honduras, Laos, Malaysia, Thailand, Vietnam).
 Together these 15 countries supply 80 percent of the EU's tropical timber.

 On 21 April 2016, the presidents of Indonesia, the European Commission and the European Council confirmed that Indonesia had met the final major requirement of its VPA and was on course to become the world's first country to issue 'FLEGT' licences.
 As of 15 November 2016, Indonesia is issuing these licences, i.e. only timber that is FLEGT licensed can enter the EU.

-Among other VPA partner countries, Ghana is also in an advanced stage of implementing its timber legality assurance system ahead of FLEGT licensing.
+In August 2025, Ghana became the first African country and the second globally after Indonesia to issue a FLEGT license.

+This 'milestone' came against a backdrop in which the European Commission announced plans to unilaterally terminate two of its African VPAs, in Cameroon and Liberia, and move towards looser, nonbinding trade arrangements – a response, argued science writer and author Fred Pearce, to “a political climate in which the EU appears to be retreating from many of its commitments to protect nature.”

+Liberia’s former President Ellen Johnson Sirleaf warned that axing her country’s VPA would seriously undermine its efforts to end illegal logging.
+Writing in The Guardian, Johnson Sirleaf said that the VPA had been “an important signal that Liberia was serious about gaining control over logging… This agreement was one of the first critical steps implemented by my government.”
+She added that the EU’s move to cancel the agreement threatened a key segment of Liberia’s economy.